Kilt, Black Watch tartan

 Until a few years ago, I on this page wrote that I would always wear a sporran, even if empty.

-However, my wife, thinking that a kilt looks much better without it, made me start leaving the sporran at home.
+However, my wife, thinking that a kilt, to her opinion, looks much better without it, made me start leaving the sporran at home.

 At first, I thought it was wrong, but now it has become a natural thing to go without it and no one cares.
 Ditching it certainly also adds to comfort.